Table of contents

 }

-First, we need to extract the header form the packet, so we should start reading after the Ethernet header, so we must move into the packet by sizeof(struct ether_header) bytes.
+First, we need to extract the header form the packet, so we should start reading after the Ethernet header, thus we must move into the packet by sizeof(struct ether_header) bytes.

 struct iphdr *ip = (struct iphdr *)(pkt + sizeof(struct ether_header));